BenedettaValpreda/PS_Matching/README.md

 # PS Matching
 ## Project objective
 In this project I imagine a policy evaluation application and I apply PS Matching using Monte-Carlo simulations.
-The primary aim is to show that PS Matching combined with DiD is a powerful approach to account for unobservable variables constant over time.
-This method is able to correct for selection bias thus outperforming PS Matching on background characteristics and baseline outcome levels.
+The primary aim is to show that PS Matching combined with DiD is a powerful approach to estimate the impact of a policy when there is not a clear assignment rule to the treatment (like randomization or ranking) while accounting for unobservable variables constant over time.
+This method is able to correct for selection bias and outperforms PS Matching using background characteristics and baseline outcome levels.

 ## Case study and Data
 Suppose we want to evaluate the impact of a training program on the earnings of young individuals in a given country.